sfigg/commercialization-public/docset/customize/unattend/timeout--win7-microsoft-windows-networkloadbalancing-coreclustersclusterportrulesportruletimeout.md

 **Note**
 -   This setting will be applied only if the [ClientAffinity](microsoft-windows-networkloadbalancing-coreclustersclusterportrulesportruleclientaffinity.md) setting is set to `Single` or `Network`.

--   To enable this Network Load Balancing setting, the NetworkLoadBalancingFullServer package must be enabled in the Windows® image you are installing.
+-   To enable this Network Load Balancing setting, the NetworkLoadBalancingFullServer package must be enabled in the Windows image you are installing.
 To do this, use Windows System Image Manager to add the Microsoft-Windows-Foundation-Package to your answer file, and then configure the NetworkLoadBalancingFullServer package to enable it.
-For more information about adding and configuring packages, see the [Windows® Assessment and Deployment (Windows ADK) Technical Reference](http://go.microsoft.com/fwlink/?LinkId=206587).
+For more information about adding and configuring packages, see the [Windows Assessment and Deployment (Windows ADK) Technical Reference](http://go.microsoft.com/fwlink/?LinkId=206587).